bixb922/crank-organ/doc-software/README.md

 ## Pinout

 ### Select scale

 Go to "MIDI configuration" to select the scale of the organ:

 * 20 note Carl Frei scale (the default)
 * 26 note Alderman/Melvin Wright scale
 * 31 note Raffin scale
 * If you need another scale, post an issue or look at the configuration files to figure out how they work.
+The configuration files are JSON text files.
+Follow the same order as a existing file.
+The 35 note custom scale uses almost all configuration options, except putting more than one MCP23017 on the same I2C bus.

 The MIDI configuration consists of defining wich MIDI note should activate a certain output port and thus a solenoid.

 ### Transpose scale if necessary
 If you have a organ with, say, a 20 note Carl Frei scale, that scale may start on F, G or other notes.
 Use the transpose buttons to adjust the scale until the loweest note fits.
-The transpose buttons shift the complete scale up and down one semitone.
+The transpose buttons shift the complete scale up or down one semitone.

 ### Redefine MIDI notes (only if necessary)
-This is advanced configuration, should be necessary only for custom scales, or crank organs with drums and glockenspiel.
+This is advanced configuration, should be necessary only for custom scales, or crank organs with drums or glockenspiel, where the glockenpiel have their own program number and the drums are on the percussion channel number 10.

 There are three ways to define a MIDI note here:
 * Only the MIDI note number, leaving program number blank or zero.
 This will match any MIDI program number in the MIDI file.
 This is the most common way to define notes, since for simple organs there is only one voice or instrument, and the program number in the MIDI file does not matter.

 * Program number and MIDI note number.
 The output port will activate only if the specified program nubmer and MIDI number is encountered.
 This is necesary to implement, for example, a glockenspiel.

 * Program number 129 and MIDI note number.
 The output port will activate if the MIDI note number is encountered on the percussion channel 10  The program number 129 is not part of the MIDI standard and is only used here to define drum or percussion sounds.
-However, if you like it better, you can assign drum notes to regular MMIDI notes, if your MIDI files are setup that way.

 ### Microphone, crank sensor, touchpad and neopixel sensor (important)